Brayden-Zhang/brayden-zhang.github.io/content/index.md

 ---
-title: Welcome to Quartz
+title: Brayden Zhang
 ---

-This is a blank Quartz installation.
+Hi, welcome to my website!

 See the [documentation](https://quartz.jzhao.xyz) for how to get started.